adamsilver/adamsilver.io-jekyll/_drafts/2014-11-01-reintroduction-to-cross-browser-scripting.md

 * jQuery, Modernizr [INSERT LIBRARY HERE] isn't helping you at all
 * It's going to take time to fully understand

-## The web browser

-The browser is something developers produce code to run in but it's not something we have control over.
-Backend developers have the control of the server.
-When they install Java they know exactly what version it is and exactly what to expect from the API.

-Browsers are different - there are millions of them and they are all different.
-There are different sizes, capabilities, they appear on mobile, tablet, phablet, desktop, laptop, watches, glasses, fridges, game consoles, tvs and more.

-The great thing about the web is that deploy your code once using the right techniques and all your end-users no matter where they are, what device they own can access your content.
+## Coding on the client

+When server-side developers produce software they have a known environment.
+They are in complete control of the machine it runs on and what software is running.

+Client-side developers don't have this luxury.
+There are so many different browsers and browser versions running on different operating systems and device.
+Even in the days of yore there was more than one browser vendor installed on more than one type of desktop computer.

+And now there are browsers on watches, car radios, games consoles, mobile phones, tablets, fridges, glasses, tvs and more.

+It appears to be quite a challenge, scrap that nigh on impossible to build a website that can be reliably consumed on all of the above - or *is* it?

+## HTML and CSS degrade gracefully

 Provide any browser with valid HTML and it can be guaranteed that the content can be consumed.
 Add a sprinkling of CSS and give your site an identity.